If you’re looking to buy a window air conditioner, the most likely question you have is, “What size window AC unit do I need?”

 Now that you know the answer to the question, “What size window AC unit do I need?”, you’re likely wondering what the top products are you can get for your house.

-To help aid you in your purchase, we’ve put together a detailed guide on the top rated window AC units.
+To help aid you in your purchase, we’ve put together a detailed guide on the top rated window air conditioners.

 It explains everything you need to look for in a high-quality appliance as well as offers a few recommendations for each size room.
 So, take a look.